Bodhi Temple, Sagittarius

 What lay beyond the gate was a large stone courtyard populated with small, well-kept gardens.
 The courtyard seemed to extend for a sizable distance and a handful of robed men and women paced in the background.
 Beyond them stood pagodas interconnected by roofed but open halls that were reinforced by wooden beams.
 A small stream ran along the outside of the halls, and it pooled into a central pond that was littered with lotus flowers.
 Surrounding the pond were a cluster of monks who sat cross-legged and closed-eyed.
 Meditation, maybe.
 Olive wasn’t too familiar with the idea.

 They were led into a large dining hall where a handful of monks were already seated at wooden tables that ran long, low, and parallel.

-Despite feeling out of place, Olive was ushered to a table by Claire who then ordered some of his guards to bring them food.
-Trystan sat to Olive’s right and seemed to be somehow more uncomfortable than him.
-The guard sat stiff and unmoving, awkwardly rubbing his fingers along the conductor at his side.
-Eunji who sat on Claire’s left kept glancing past her brother towards Olive himself, and whenever Olive would look at her, she would flush and look away.
+Olive was ushered to a table by Claire who then ordered some of his guards to bring them food.
+Trystan sat to Olive’s right, stiff, unmoving, awkwardly rubbing his fingers along the conductor at his side.
+Eunji who sat on Claire’s left kept glancing past Claire towards Olive himself.
+Whenever Olive would look at her, she would flush and look away.

 Seeming to not be aware of this interaction, Claire happily accepted a bowl of rice porridge from his guards and started digging in.
 Claire’s guards soon followed suit, removing their masks to enjoy the meal.

 Soha and Felix were the only two of Claire’s guards who were seated with them given the crowdedness of the halls.
-The duo sat directly across from them; and although Soha was freely enjoying her meal without her mask, Felix had barely lifted his mask enough to expose his mouth to feed himself.
+The duo sat directly across from them; and although Soha was freely enjoying her meal without her mask, Felix had barely lifted his mask enough to feed himself.

 He most likely had some complex, Olive figured.